futuregrid/manual/doc/source/hpc.rst

 The qsub command outputs either a job identifier or an error message describing why the scheduler would not accept your job.
 Alternatively, you can also use the msub command, which is very similar to the qsub command.
-For differences we ask you to consult the man pages.
+For differences we ask you to consult the manual pages.

 Job Deletion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^